Understanding Hormonal Crosstalk in Arabidopsis Root Development via Emulation and History Matching: Methods

 \subsubsection{Model Structure and The Inputs}

 Model structure sometimes restricts what we are able to learn about certain parameter relationships.
-Our history matching techniques would discover such restrictions in the model anyway, but the ability to identify these before we even start will make the process more efficient.
+For example, in this case, there is a constraint that $ k_{16}/k_{16a} = 0.3 $, which ensures that the term $ k_{16} - k_{16a}[CTR1^\ast] $ in the $ d[X]/dt $ equation is non-negative, thus effectively removing an input from the set of rate parameters in the equations in Table \ref{DE}.
+In principle, given sufficient runs, history matching should discover such restrictions in the model (for example, \ian{this restriction was identified for a simpler model via history matching in \cite{BUCSBM}}), but the ability to identify these restrictions before we start will make the process more efficient.

-For example, following \cite{IPPHCARD}, we are only interested in comparing the model output to data at equilibrium, thus allowing a substantial dimensional reduction of the input space.
-At equilibrium, the derivatives on the left hand side of the model equations given in Table \ref{DE} will equal zero, and hence the right hand side can be rearranged in terms of one less parameter~\cite{BUCSBM}.
+In addition to this restriction, we are only interested in comparing the model output to data at equilibrium, thus allowing a substantial dimensional reduction of the input space.
+At equilibrium, the derivatives on the left hand side of the model equations given in Table \ref{DE} will equal zero, and hence the right hand side can be rearranged in terms of one less parameter~\citep{BUCSBM}.
 For this reason, measurements of outputs of this system will only allow us to learn about certain ratios of the input rate parameters to one another.
 For example, the equation for $d[PLSp]/dt$ becomes

 which only depends on the ratio $ k_8/k_9 $.